halcy/Mastodon.py/docs/index.rst

 startup is not, so don't do that - instead, register an application once, and then persist your client id and secret.
 Convenience methods for this are provided.

+To talk to an instance different from the flagship instance, specify the api_base_url (usually, just the URL of the instance, i.e. https://mastodon.social/ for the flagship instance).
+If no protocol is specified, Mastodon.py defaults to https.

 .. automethod:: Mastodon.create_app
 .. automethod:: Mastodon.__init__